davegutz/myStateOfCharge/SOC_Photon/README.md

     Solution:  run  Particle: Flash Application and Device OS (local).
 You may have to compile same before running this.

-### Problem:  Local flash gives message "Unable to connect to the device soc0.
+### Problem:  Local flash gives red message "Unable to connect to the device <device name requested>.
 Make sure the device is connected to the host computer via USB"

-  in file .vscode/settings.json change "particle.targetDevice": "<Particle name>"
+  Find out what device you're flashing (particle.io).
+In file .vscode/settings.json change "particle.targetDevice": "<device name actual>".
+It may still flash correctly even with red warning message (always did for me).

 ## Author: Dave Gutz davegutz@alum.mit.edu  repository GITHUB myStateOfCharge